Beverly Hills Weekly

-Beverly Hills Weekly is the free weekly tabloid-sized newspaper serving Beverly Hills, CA. It was founded on October 7, 1999.
-The publisher is Josh E. Gross, son of television writer Jack Gross Jr., and the grandson of KFMB-TV founder Jack O. Gross, which was the first television station in San Diego.
+Beverly Hills Weekly is the free weekly tabloid-sized newspaper serving Beverly Hills, CA. It was founded on October 7, 1999 by Publisher Josh E. Gross, a Beverly Hills native who is the son of the late television writer Jack Gross Jr., and the grandson of the late KFMB-TV founder Jack O. Gross, which was the first television station in San Diego.
 The paper has been described as the "go-to publication for reporting on school information, birth announcements, local government issues and opinions" in Beverly Hills.

 In 2014, Beverly Hills Weekly won a lawsuit brought by competitor The Beverly Hills Courier.
 Beverly Hills Weekly responded with a SLAPP motion and ultimately received $40,000 in legal fees.
 The Weekly was represented by attorney Ronald Richards.

 The newspaper is also a sponsor of the Beverly Hills 9/11 Memorial Garden.

-As of 2020, the publication has published over 1100 issues.
+As of 2024, the publication has published over 1300 issues.